 Facilitator: Dr. Björn Müller, co-founder, Stride

-Topic: Digital Economy
+Topic: Leadership in the Digital Economy

 Topic: Working with Purpose